ustwo/emotive-ai-playground/README.md

 ```

 ## test-api
-runs a basic test of vercel serverless functions
+runs a basic test of vercel serverless functions.
 ```
 test-api
 ```